PasamonteG/SQLDI_Install/LOGON.md

 1. SPUFI
 2. Db2 Admin Tool
 3. DB2 CLP
-4. Jupytr Notebooks
+4. Jupyter Notebooks

 ## 1. SPUFI

 SPUFI is an acronym.
 (SQL Processing Using File Input).

-It is a very old way of accessing Db2, that originated before Windows was born, and people had to use 3270 terminals
+It is a very old way of accessing Db2, that originated before laptops were born, and people had to use 3270 terminals

 Find the 3270 Emulator on the desktop and open it.